rsksmart/bridge-transaction-parser/README.md

 If no `--network` is provided, `mainnet` will be the default.

-Note: Before using the tool to find a pegout information, make sure the pegout has already been completed.
-Because the tool will try skiping blocks, will go to future blocks based on `nextPegoutHeight` and the amount of confirmations required for each network.
-If it tries to go to a non existing block, then the tool will throw an error.
+Note: the pegout tracker tool skips bloks 2 times: 1, it skips the blocks in between the original pegout request block and the `nextPegoutCreationHeight`, becase we know there won't be any information about that pegout in between these ranges.
+2, when the pagout is waiting for confirmations, it will skip to when the pegout will have enough confirmations to start searching for the `add_signature` events.
+If the `nextPegoutCreationHeight` and the future block when the pegout will have enough confirmation is greater than the latest block, then the tool will start searching from the latest block.

 ## Contributing